-- Quoted market prices or dealer quotes for similar instruments. - The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable yield curves. - The fair value of forward foreign exchange contracts is determined using forward exchange rates at the reporting date, with the resulting value discounted back to present value. - Other techniques, such as discounted cash flow analysis, are used to determine fair value for the remaining financial instruments.
+- Quoted market prices or dealer quotes for similar instruments. - The fair value of interest rate swaps is calculated as the present value of the estimated future cash flows based on observable yield curves. - The fair value of forward foreign exchange contracts is determined using forward exchange rates at the reporting date, with the resulting value discounted back to present value.

+• Other techniques, such as discounted cash flow analysis, are used to determine fair value for the remaining financial instruments.

-The carrying amounts of financial instruments presented as part of current assets and current liabilities as at December 31, 2022 and 2021 approximate their fair values due to their short-term maturities.
+The carrying amounts of financial instruments presented as part of current assets and current liabilities as at December 31, 2023 and 2022 approximate their fair values due to their short-term maturities.

-The fair values of due to a stockholder and due to other related parties amounted to P615,424,152 (2021 - P626,594,392) and P221,604,519 (2021 - P665,576,140), determined using discounted cash flow approach by applying current market interest rates of 5.42% (2021 - 3.51%) (Level 2), based on the expected settlement of the amounts by the end of the BLT Agreement in July 2025.
+The fair values of due from related parties, due to a stockholder and due to other related parties amounted to P815,403,044 (2022 - P779,000,935), P244,240,282 (2022 - P615,424,152 and P219,520,134 (2022 - P221,604,519), determined using discounted cash flow approach by applying current market interest rates of 5.89% (2022 - 5.42%) (Level 2), based on the expected settlement of the amounts by the end of the BLT Agreement in July 2025.